-Measure C2: Energy / Utility Cost Reduction
+Measure C2: Projects impact on Energy / Utility Cost Reduction

-Explain the impact of this project to the net energy and utility costs.
-Describe in detail how this project will affect operating appropriations in the department for the current year and all out-years.
+Explain the impact of the project to the net energy and utility costs.
+Describe in detail how this project will affect operating appropriations in the department for the current year and all outyears.
 This detail should include a discussion of any appropriation increases or decreases necessary to provide for building or system maintenance, increases or decreases in FTE, and the anticipated timeline for operating impacts.
 Provide a justification if no operating budget impact is anticipated.

-15 - Substantially - Project will drive a significant net energy and utility cost reduction 07 - Somewhat - Project will drive a nominal energy and utility cost reduction
+15 - Substantially Project will drive a significant net energy and utility cost reduction 07 - Somewhat Project will drive a nominal energy and utility cost reduction 00 - Not at all - Utilities will remain unchanged

-ommunity college)

-nstitution proposed score

-0 - Not at all Utilities will remain unchanged 1